arezoomgz/hello-world/README.md

 # hello-world
-Hello world is a repository for git tutorial this is an example for git tutorial on w3school
+Hello world is a repository for git tutorial
+This is an example for git tutorial on https://w3schools.com This repository is build step by step in the tutorial It now includes steps for Github